These are questions people often want to ask before the mediation. We have tried to answer them here.

 What is disclosure?

-This is the process of sharing documents relating to everything you and the other person own (for example your house, bank accounts and pensions), any debts you have (for example credit cards or loans) and your income and outgoings.
+This is the process of sharing documents relating to everything you and the other person own (for example your house, bank accounts and pension), any debts you have (for example credit cards or loans) and your income and outgoings.

 Why do I need to do it?

-You must both be clear about: what you each own and what you own together, any debts you each have or have together and the income you each receive before you make decisions about your financial futures apart.
-There may have been changes since you separated.
-As one mediator commented ‘you need to know what you are saying ‘no’ to’.
+Both people and the mediator need to be clear about what you each own and what you own together, any debts you each have or have together and the income you each receive before you make decisions about your separate financial futures.

 How far back does disclosure need to be?